Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Experiments and Results

-The second experiment was designed to verify the results about shape-locking.
-The robot was initialized from the open-loop configuration $q_\star = 0$ (Phase 1), and then driven to the bending angle of 60$^\circ$ via tendon (Phase 2).
-When the system kept at the steady-state stage, we vacuumed and kept the jamming layer sheath to a negative pressure of -30 kPa (Phase 3), and then released the tendons (Phase 4).
-During this process, the sequence photos are presented in Fig. \ref{fig:PhotoSeq}, and the force $u_1$ was tunned as the trajectory in Fig. \ref{fig:force}.
-Note that we use the time interval $[-5,0]$ s to denote the initial status before starting the motor drive.
-As illustrated in Figs. \ref{fig:PhotoSeq}(c)-(d), it achieved shape locking after applying a negative pressure ($-\up$).
-To clearly show the shape-locking phenomenon, Fig. \ref{fig:Photo2} illustrates the overlay photos of Phases 3 and 4 with two different $\up$ ($30$ and $80$ kPa).
-It can be observed tiny positional changes as theoretically predicted in Remark \ref{rem:long}(iv) -- a larger $\up$ yielded a smaller displacement (3.8mm of 80 kPa and 9.2mm of 30 kPa).
+The first group of experiments was designed and conducted to verify that the proposed model effectively captures the key phenomenon of shape locking, as theoretically analyzed in Section \ref{sec:31}.
+The robot was initialized from the open-loop configuration $q_\star = 0$ (Phase 1), and then driven to the total bending angle of 60 deg via tendon (Phase 2).
+When the system kept at the steady-state stage, we vacuumed and kept the jamming layer sheath to a negative pressure of -30~kPa (Phase 3), and then released the tendons (Phase 4).

+During the above-mentioned process, the sequence photos are presented in Figs.~\ref{fig:PhotoSeq}(a)-(d), and the force of $u_1$ was operated as the trajectory in Fig.~\ref{fig:PhotoSeq}(e).
+Note that we use $[-5,0]$ s to denote the initial status before starting the motor drive.
+As illustrated in Figs.~\ref{fig:PhotoSeq}(c)-(d), it achieved shape locking after applying a negative pressure ($-\up$).
+To clearly show the shape-locking phenomenon, Fig.~\ref{fig:Photo2} illustrates the overlay photos of Phases 3 and 4 with two different pressures $\up$ = 30 and 80 kPa.
+It can be observed tiny positional changes as theoretically predicted in Remark~\ref{rem:long}(iv) -- a larger $\up$ yields a smaller displacement (3.8 mm of 80 kPa, 6.7 mm of 60 kPa, and 9.2 mm of 30 kPa).